Zheng-Zhen/street-view-our-safety/proposal.md

 1. ✅ It combines data collected from 3 or more different sources.

-    API,
+    We collect data from Census Bureau, OpendataPhilly, and Bing Map.

 1. ✅The analysis of the data is reasonably complex, involving multiple steps (geospatial joins/operations, data shaping, data frame operations, etc).

+    We applied multiple manipulations to the datasets, including geospatial-joining, aggregation, clastering, correlation analysis.

 1. ✅ You use one of the analysis techniques for urban street networks (e.g., osmnx, pandana), clustering (e.g., scikit-learn), or raster datasets.

-    **clustering (e.g., scikit-learn)**
+    We used scikit-learn clustering to identify different types of street view points.

-1. ✅ You perform a machine learning analysis with scikit-learn as part of the analysis.
+1. You perform a machine learning analysis with scikit-learn as part of the analysis.

-    **(Cluster Analysis)**

 1. ✅The webpage includes a significant interactive component (cross-filtering, interactive widgets, etc).

-> As a rough guideline, we should shoot for something that is 3-4 times as involved as the required assignments.
+    On the third page of the web, a list of button is created to filter the data.